rule

 Text 16

+'What a nonsense, you beggar!
+You do not know your place.
+Is it not you who waits outside our house [for food] like the crows do?'

-What a nonsense, you beggar!
+'What a nonsense, you beggar!
 You don't know your place.
-Isn't it you who waits outside our house [for food] like the crows do?

-'What a non-sense, you beggar!
-You don't know your place.
 Isn't it you who waits outside our house [for food] like the crows do?'
 (Vedabase)

 Text 17

-With these unkind words took S'armishthhâ after her reprimand angrily the garments of the virtuous daughter of the spiritual teacher away and threw she her into a well.
+With these harsh words rebuking her S'armishthhâ angrily took the garments away from the virtuous daughter of the spiritual teacher and pushed her into a well.

 Text 18

-As she went home happened Yayâti, wandering around for a hunt, to arrive there and discovered he, thursting for water, her in the well.
+As she went home Yayâti, who wandered around for a hunt, happened to arrive at the spot and, thirsty for water, discovered her in the well.

 Text 19

-Untying his upper garment reached the king down to her being naked and put he his hand into hers in his kindness to pull her out.
+Because she sat there completely naked, the king gave her his upper garment and most kindly put his hand into hers to pull her out.

 Text 20-21

+The daughter of Us'anâ [or S'ukrâcârya, see also B.G.
+10: 37] with words full of love and kindness said to the hero: 'Oh King, with you taking my hand, oh conqueror of the cities of the enemy, you have accepted my hand!
+May it not be touched by anyone else but by you, because the relationship between you and me that we have now, was arranged by providence, oh hero, and not by man!

 Unto him, the hero, said the daughter of the thinker of the heat [Us'anâ or S'ukrâcârya, see also B.G.
 10: 37] with words full of love and kindness: 'O King by your taking my hand have you, o conqueror of all other kingdoms, accepted my hand!
 May it not be touched by anyone else but by you because the relationship between you and me, that what we by providence now have o hero, is not something arranged by man!

-Unto him, the hero, said the daughter of the thinker of the heat [Us'anâ or S'ukrâcârya, see also B.G.
-10: 37] with words full of love and kindness: 'O King by your taking my hand have you, o conqueror of all other kingdoms, accepted my hand!
-May it not be touched by anyone else but by you as the relationship between you and me, that what we by providence now have o hero, is not something arranged by man!
 (Vedabase)

 Text 22

+Having landed in this well I learned about your goodness.
+[Please know that] no qualified brahmin can become my husband, oh strong-armed one, because Kaca, the son of Brihaspati whom I have cursed in the past, pronounced a curse against it [*].'

 Because of me having landed in this well have I learned to know your goodness; [please know that] no qualified brahmin can become my husband o stong-armed one, because Kaca, the son of Brihaspati, in the past pronounced a curse against it because I had cursed him [*].'

-Because of me having landed in this well have I met with the good of you; [please know that] no qualified brahmin can become my husband o stong-armed one, because Kaca, the son of Brihaspati, in the past has cursed it for me cursing him [*].'
 (Vedabase)

 Text 23

+Yayâti did not like what had been arranged by providence, however, thinking for himself he, being attracted to her, agreed to her proposal.

 Yayâti did not like what by God had been arranged, but thinking for himself however abided he, attracted to her, by what she told him.

-Yayâti did not like what by God had been arranged, but thinking for himself however abided he, attracted to her, what she told him.
 (Vedabase)

 Text 24

-After the king had left submitted she, having returned home, in tears everything to her father recounting everything that S'armishthhâ had done and what was said thereafter.
+After the king had left submitted she, having returned home, in tears everything to her father, recounting everything that S'armishthhâ had done and what was said thereafter.
 (Vedabase)

 Text 25